 Keer Liu – Computer Science (Faculty of Mathematics)

 Liu served as a Software Infrastructure Intern at Slack Technologies Inc. During her time there, she performed a data migration from Slack’s old database to a more reliable database which resulted in reduced costs and improved efficiency and quality.
 Liu also de-provisioned the old database which saved a large amount of server maintenance money and improved the database quality, saving engineers from operational overheads.
 In addition, she successfully organized the 2018 UW Engineering Hackathon, hosting more than 300 students and over 10 organizations at the event’s Career Fair, promoting student-employer connections.

 Vermeer served as a Genetic Counsellor Assistant at Sunnybrook Health Sciences Centre in the Cancer Genetics department.
 During her time there, Vermeer prepared a 40-page document along with numerous supporting materials for the development of a new format of genetic counselling and testing for breast-cancer that is physician-initiated.
 Vermeer also helped curate a database of clinic patients with mutations which involved comparing 4,000 mutations to online databases to ensure they were entered in standard notation.
 To ensure a smooth transition into the workplace for future successive Waterloo co-op students, she also rewrote the student manual for the position.

-In addition to the students listed above, Emily Lam (Applied Health Sciences), Jonathan Lee (Arts), Meggin Crisp (Engineering), Binoy Pattharwala (Environment), Spencer Whitehead (Mathematics) and Jonathan Hsu (Science) received honourable mentions for Waterloo’s awards.
+In addition to the students listed above, Emily Lam (Health), Jonathan Lee (Arts), Meggin Crisp (Engineering), Binoy Pattharwala (Environment), Spencer Whitehead (Mathematics) and Jonathan Hsu (Science) received honourable mentions for Waterloo’s awards.